-Our 45% owned Barsele Gold Project is located approx. 600 km due north of Stockholm & 40 km southeast of Storuman, a small town situated in Västerbottens Län, which is a regional district of Northern Sweden.
-Barsele believes there is excellent upside potential & inherent value at Barsele - the near-term objective is to discover & define a 2.0 to 2.5 million ounces gold deposit.
+Our 45% owned Barsele Gold Project is located approx. 600 km due north of Stockholm and 20 km southeast of Storuman, a small town situated in Västerbottens Län, which is a regional district of Northern Sweden.
 There is also potential for polymetallic VMS deposits.
-Our total mineral claim holdings are 38,360 hectares.
+Our total mineral claim holdings are over 47,000 hectares.

-Since late 2015, 220 diamond drill holes have been completed at Barsele by Agnico Eagle.
+Since late 2015, over 310 diamond drill holes have been completed at Barsele by Agnico Eagle (an additional 414 holes were drilled by previous operators).
 Mining exploitation concessions, a step more advanced than exploration, have been in place since 2007, which will assist with the permitting process on the known mineral deposits area.

 Several major gold deposits are situated nearby, including: Bjorkdal (Elgin Mining), Faboliden (Lappland Gold) and Svartliden (Dragon Mining).
 Major polymetallic VMS deposits are also nearby, including Kristineberg (Boliden Mining).

 OREX ACCOMPLISHMENTS and CURRENT AGNICO EAGLE WORK PLAN

 The Barsele gold project (the "Project" or the "Property") is situated in Barsele, a small town of the Västerbotten Län (County) in northern Sweden.
 It is located approximatively 20 kilometres east-southeast from the town of Storuman.
 At the regional scale, Barsele lies 200 kilometres northwest of Umeå (population of 120 000), the administrative headquarters of the county, and approximatively 630 kilometres north of Stockholm.
 The geographic coordinates of the Project are latitude 65°02' north and longitude 17°30' east.